 In this area, you can see a very old house (seen below) that was about to be demolished when we were there.
-This is where the first civil court in whole of South India was setup under an Act in 1843, it was called Sudder Dewanny Adawlut.
+This is where the first civil court in the whole of South India was set up under an Act in 1843, it was called Sudder Dewanny Adawlut at the Sadr Gardens.

-Interesting to note that opposite to this is a Maratta Education Fund.
+Interesting to note that to the opposite of this is a Maratta Education Fund.

 For finishing the tour we went to Radhakrishnan Salai Hotel Saravana Bhavan for a tasty breakfast.
 Sriram had a story for this road too, in its earlier name Edward Elliot (named after Edward Francis Elliot, Chief Magistrate and Superintendent of Police, Madras).
 In 1838 Isabella Napier, wife of Col Johnstone Napier of the East India Company eloped with Elliot and after a long struggle, all the way to a special act of Parliament in London got married.
 This Napier has no relation to Lord Napier and Ettrick, Governor of Madras on whose remembrance is Napier’s bridge named.

 Overall, I had so much to learn about great personalities who lived in this city that is my Home.
 Thanks, Sriram!

 Hi , Thanks for the great info on Dunmore House .
 I was the last owner of this magnificent house which was sold about 12 years ago .
 I have always wanted to know about its history and your blog has helped me to get a picture of its original history.
 My mother remember the days of the Raja of Pithavaram very well (before my great grand dad Rao Bahadur Srinivasa Iyengar bought the house for his daughter , my grand mother).
 I will now dig deeper into its history .